 APPROVAL / PERMIT / LICENCE REGULATORY AUTHORITY RESPONSIBILITY / TIMEFRAME STATUS Instrument of Approval under the EP&A Act Minister for Planning The Sydney Metro Authority See Section 2.1 Statutory Approvals Context of this OEMP for details.
 Already approved.
 EPL will be required for activities listed in Schedule 1 of the POEO Act EPA MTS to obtain prior to commencement of Operation of Rail Systems Operations classed as a scheduled activity under the Act.
-Required by May 2019.
+Obtained on 24th April 2019